 “On my very first flight in a small two-seater aircraft I remember being so scared I didn’t even want to talk to my friends who were congratulating me.
 The first solo flight is usually about 15 minutes of taxiing and 10 minutes of flying, so it’s not long.
 I remember telling myself to focus and don’t screw it up.
 Just have to focus for 25 minutes!
 It was so nerve wracking and tense but the feeling after shutting down the plane was amazing.
 Though it was just a short flight I felt like I had just gone through hours’ worth of stress.
 It was such a rewarding experience,” said Shan.

 Ultimately, there is nothing stopping any young girl from becoming a pilot.
-Legacy 450 First Officer, Karen Smiley from Calgary says even though there will be bumps along the way, they are worth it.
+Citation CJ3+ Captain, Karen Smiley from Calgary says even though there will be bumps along the way, they are worth it.

 When asked what would be the number one advice she'd give to young girls dreaming of becoming a pilot, Heather wants girls to remember not to give up, leave doubts behind and let their confidence shine through!
 Also she wants girls to know that they can be a pilot and a mother too!